mguilherme/java-design-patterns/README.md

 #### Factory Pattern
 In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

+#### Abstract Factory Pattern
+Abstract Factory patterns work around a super-factory which creates other factories.
+This factory is also called as factory of factories.
+This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.